 The Company Directors of Sphere are world leaders in the development of cell-based and picodroplet technologies and have a track record in creating and building successful biotechnology businesses.

 Dr Andrew Mackintosh, Chairman and Company Director

-Andrew joined the Royal Society as the founding Chief Executive of the new Royal Society Enterprise Fund in February 2008.
+Andrew was previously the Chief Executive of the Royal Society Enterprise Fund.
 The Royal Society is the UK Academy of Sciences and is the oldest science organisation in the world.
 The Enterprise Fund was an early-stage technology investment fund backed in a novel way by philanthropy which uses the unique brand, assets and networks of the Royal Society to optimise investment decisions.
-The Fund invests in start-up companies based on excellent science which has outstanding commercial potential.
+The Fund invested in start-up companies based on excellent science which has outstanding commercial potential.
 Andrew has over 25 years of commercial and general management in publicly- and privately-owned international technology companies.
 He has been the CEO of spin-out companies from both Oxford and Cambridge Universities, including (from 1998-2005) Oxford Instruments PLC, the first-ever spin-out from Oxford University.
 He is currently on the Board of Directors of several start-ups.
 Andrew has a PhD in Physics from the University of Cambridge and is a Fellow of the Institute of Physics and of the Institute of Directors.
 He has served on numerous national and regional committees concerned with technical innovation and competitiveness and speaks fluent French and conversational Chinese.

 Dr Frank F. Craig MBA, CEO and Company Director

 Professor Chris Abell FMedSci, Co-Founder and Company Director